Affiliate links on Android Authority may earn us a commission. Learn more.

 Value and competition

 The Sony Xperia Pro-I’s value equation really depends on what it is that you value.
-On the surface, it’s hardly different from the already-expensive Xperia 1 III ($1,299).
-Sure, there are a few hardware upgrades between the two — most notably the larger camera sensor — but at least on paper the two phones share an awful lot considering the $500 price difference between them.
+On the surface, it was hardly different from the already-expensive Xperia 1 III ($829 at Amazon).
+Sure, there were a few hardware upgrades between the two.
+Most notably the larger camera sensor.
+That said, at least on paper, the two phones share an awful lot considering the $500 price difference between them.
+The newer Sony Xperia 1 IV ($1398 at Amazon) is also quite a similar phone with a familiar focus on enthusiasts, but it does offer more power thanks to the Snapdragon 8 Gen 1 chipset.

 Otherwise, a phone like the Pro-I doesn’t have any real competition, at least not in the normal sense.
-To start, it’s $400-$900 more expensive than today’s regular flagship phones.
+To start, its MSRP is $400-$900 more expensive than today’s regular flagship phones.
+And even at its usual current $1,000 reduced price, it’s just as expensive as most high-end leading smartphones.
 Moreover, it includes niche software and design features that simply aren’t available to the majority of devices in the market — even Sony’s own camera phones, which already offer some niche extras.
 It’s not meant to go head-to-head with popular fare from Apple, Google, and Samsung.
 That doesn’t mean that there aren’t alternatives to the Pro-I, though.

 Let’s start with Sony’s stable.
-In addition to the already-mentioned Xperia 1 III, there’s the previous-gen Xperia Pro ($2,499).
-While it’s even more expensive than the Pro-I a year later and is running on outdated processing hardware, it does give you a dedicated HDMI port and mmWave 5G for offloading content on the go.
+In addition to the already-mentioned Xperia 1 III and Xperia 1 IV, there’s the previous-gen Xperia Pro ($1998 at Amazon).
+Compared to the Pro-I, it is running on outdated processing hardware, but it does give you a dedicated HDMI port and mmWave 5G for offloading content on the go.

 At $1,799 before you get to the official first-party accessories, Sony is asking a hell of a lot for the Xperia Pro-I.

 From a video-capture perspective, the iPhone is the clearest potential stand-in.
-The iPhone 13 Pro ($999), with its Pro Res video capture mode, offers some of the highest-quality video you can get from a mobile device.
-You also get better 5G connectivity, and perhaps even more accessory compatibility than the Pro-I. It’s also substantially less, even if you go for the 512GB model.
-The iPhone 13 Pro Max ($1,099) offers similar advantages in a larger form factor and with superior battery life.
+The iPhone 13 Pro ($899.99 at Best Buy) launched closer to it, and it came with its Pro Res video capture mode, offered some of the highest-quality video you could get from a mobile device.
+You also got better 5G connectivity, and perhaps even more accessory compatibility than the Pro-I. It was also substantially less expensive, even if you go for the 512GB model.
+The iPhone 13 Pro Max ($999.99 at Amazon) offered similar advantages in a larger form factor and with superior battery life.
+Of course, now we have the iPhone 14 Pro ($799.99 at Amazon) and iPhone 14 Pro Max ($999 at Amazon), which are slightly upgraded.
+For starters, you could argue they have a larger 1/1.28-inch sensor than the equivalent of 1/1.3 inches Sony touts.

-Samsung’s Galaxy S21 family is likely the best option for those seeking exceptional camera and video performance on more of a budget.
-The Galaxy S21 Ultra ($1,199) is still a phenomenal camera phone, though Samsung is likely to replace it with the S22 Ultra in the coming months.
-Bargains on the Ultra and the cheaper Galaxy S21 devices are plentiful right now, but you’re losing the Pro-I’s advanced video apps and the more true-to-life image capture.
+Samsung’s Galaxy S23 family is likely the best option for those seeking exceptional camera and video performance on more of a budget.
+The Galaxy S23 Ultra ($1199.99 at Samsung) is a phenomenal camera phone — one of the best you can get.
+Bargains on the Ultra and the cheaper Galaxy S23 devices are plentiful right now, but you’re losing the Pro-I’s advanced video apps and the more true-to-life image capture.

-If you’re looking for one of the better point-and-shoot cameras you can get on a smartphone — no post-editing required — you’d be silly not to consider the Google Pixel 6 ($599) and Pixel 6 Pro ($899).
-They may not be perfect devices, but they take great shots for most people and are very affordable, especially the vanilla model.
+If you’re looking for one of the better point-and-shoot cameras you can get on a smartphone — no post-editing required — you’d be silly not to consider the Google Pixel 7 ($545 at Amazon) and Pixel 7 Pro ($589.98 at Amazon).
+They may not be perfect devices, but they take great shots for most people.
+Not to mention they are pretty affordable for high-end smartphones, especially the vanilla model.
 Google’s phones (as well as Samsung’s and Apple’s, for that matter), are also guaranteed Android version and security updates beyond anything you’ll likely get with the Xperia Pro-I.

 Sony Xperia Pro-I review: The verdict

 The Sony Xperia Pro-I has a lot going for it, but the brutal price tag puts it out of reach for the bulk of smartphone users around the world.
+And even at its current discounted $1,000 price, it’s still too expensive for an aging device.
+Especially with plenty of newer, much more exciting competitors around.
 Good thing Sony doesn’t care much for regular smartphone shoppers.
 Instead, it’s hoping to earn the dollars of well-healed imaging professionals seeking to condense their content capture rig into a single do-it-all camera phone.

 Let’s talk about the good stuff.
 The hardware is excellent.
 The glass-and-metal build is flawless in terms of materials and manufacturing quality.
 The elongated design may not be for everyone and yet the Pro-I stands on its own in the market.
-The 4K(-ish) OLED 120Hz display is luscious and the battery life is quite good even when the screen is at its most power-consuming settings.
-The phone’s speed and performance is right up there with the best devices in the market, connectivity options are solid (though not bleeding-edge), and the audio experience is sublime.
+The 4K(-ish) OLED 120Hz display is luscious and the battery life is quite good.
+Even when the screen is at its most power-consuming settings.
+The phone’s speed and performance is right up there with the best devices in the market.
+Connectivity options are solid (though not bleeding-edge).
+Audio experience is sublime.
 These combine to make the Xperia Pro-I a good smartphone when taken at face value.

 The brutal price tag puts the Sony Xperia Pro-I out of reach for most buyers, but professional photographers and videographers may find value here.

-On the not-so-good side of things, you’ve got a fuzzy picture with respect to software support over time and you’re missing wireless charging.
+On the not-so-good side of things, you’ve got a fuzzy picture with respect to software support over time.
+And you’re missing wireless charging.
 Then there’s the price.
-The $1,799 price tag is already tough to stomach, but you’ll receive no discounts on this phone.
-Sony, Amazon, and B&H Photo sell it at full price with no juicy sales offers and no sultry trade-in deals.
-Further, carriers aren’t offering it on monthly installment plans, which would help defray the sticker shock.
+The $1,799 price tag is already tough to stomach, and the current discount isn’t amazing either.
+What’s more, carriers didn’t offer the phone on monthly installment plans, which would help defray the sticker shock.
 These combine to make the Pro-I a questionable deal as a smartphone.

 But the Pro-I isn’t just a smartphone.
-It’s a camera replacement that includes phone features, or at least that’s how Sony wants you to think of it.
+It’s a camera replacement that includes phone features.
+Or at least that’s how Sony wants you to think of it.
 In this light, the phone features are a solid addition to a decent imaging device.
-The Xperia Pro-I’s camera performance is entirely different from those of standard flagship devices and is meant to appeal to pros seeking accuracy and flexibility over everything else.
+The Xperia Pro-I’s camera performance is entirely different from those of standard flagship devices of its time.
+It’s meant to appeal to pros seeking accuracy and flexibility over everything else.
 In that respect, it mostly succeeds.
-The imaging tools are far more advanced than your standard smartphone and will surely give knowledgeable content creators what they need to get the look they want.
-Whether or not it can replace the need for dedicated hardware is another matter entirely, and one which professionals will decide with their own wallets.
+The imaging tools are far more advanced than your standard smartphone.
+These will surely give knowledgeable content creators what they need to get the look they want.
+Whether or not it can replace the need for dedicated hardware is another matter entirely.
+One which professionals will decide with their own wallets.

 Who should buy the Sony Xperia Pro-I?
 Not regular folks.
 Most consumers will be better served by a common flagship that offers point-and-shoot simplicity.
 The Pro-I is for those with the means and know-how to use it properly.